knpwrs/gulp-spawn-mocha/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Badges](https://img.shields.io/badge/badges-7-orange.svg)](http://shields.io/)

-This is a plugin for [gulp][gulp] which runs [Mocha][mocha] tests in a separate process from the `gulp` process.
+This is a plugin for [gulp] which runs [Mocha] tests in a separate process from the `gulp` process.
 Each time tests are run a new child process is created meaning the test environment always starts cleanly, i.e., globals are reset as are non-enumerable properties defined on native prototypes via `Object.defineProperty`.
 This also means that if your tests crash the node process (e.g., `process.exit(-1)`.) then an `error` event is emitted rather than your whole `gulp` process crashing (good for watching).

 ## Usage